ThomasCorcoral/Gluant_Pop/README.md

 ## GluantPOP
-Il s'agit d'un jeu vidéo que j'ai réalisé pour le bac.
-Le but de ce jeu était de pouvoir éventuellement un jour l'adapter au format smartphone.
-En effet, ce dernier se joue sur une interface qui représente plus ou moins la taille d'un téléphone.
+This is a video game that I made for the bac.
+The goal of this game was to be able to adapt it to smartphone format.
+Indeed, the latter is played on an interface that more or less represents the size of a phone.

-## Comment a-t-il été réalisé ?
+## How was it realized?

-J'ai réalisé ce pojet en Terminal pour le BAC (2016-2017).
-Il a été entièrement réalisé avec Python.
+I completed this project in Terminal for LAC (2016-2017).
+It was entirely done with Python.

-## A quoi ressemble-t-il ?
+## What does he look like?

 ![Preview](https://github.com/ThomasCorcoral/Gluant_Pop/blob/master/presentation.png)

-## Guide d'installation WINDOWS
+## Installation Guide WINDOWS

-#### Etape 1
+#### Step 1
-Téléchargez le fichier .zip
+Download the .zip file

-#### Etape 2
+#### Step 2
-Extraire le dossier dans l'emplacement de votre choix
+Extract the folder to the location of your choice

-#### Etape 3
+#### Step 3
-Lancez le .exe
+Start the .exe

-## Guide d'installation AUTRES
+## Installation Guide OTHER

-#### Etape 1
+#### Step 1
-Téléchargez le projet sans le .zip
+Download the project without the . zip

-#### Etape 2
+#### Step 2
-Rendez vous dans le dossier du projet
+Go to the project file

-#### Etape 3
+#### Step 3
-Ouvrez le fichier .py avec le logiciel Spyder (Anaconda3)
+Open the .py file with Spyder software (Anaconda3)